Cult Label Palace Makes Its First Foray Into Womenswear – & We Want It All

 Advertisement

-The womenswear debut is a '70s and '80s-inspired tournament-ready kit made up of a dress, a tank top, and shorts, add a matching T-shirt and skirt – all box-fresh pieces to add to your sporting wardrobe.
+The womenswear debut is a '70s and '80s-inspired tournament-ready kit made up of a dress, a tank top and shorts, plus a matching T-shirt and skirt – all box-fresh pieces to add to your sporting wardrobe.

 A statement from adidas read, "stay tuned to see our finest champions smash it and give these all whites a whirl on court at the biggest tennis tournament, on Palace's home turf."
 It looks like we won't be the only ones donning the pieces this summer, then.

-This summer is packed with sporting events to get behind, and with this collaboration, Palace x adidas is setting the tone.
+This summer is packed with sporting events to get behind, and with this collab, Palace x adidas is setting the tone.
 Sure, we may only get fanatic about tennis every 12 months but this year, we'll be doing it in style.
-C'mon, Murray!
+C'mon Murray!

 Advertisement